Lunarbug/Lunarbug/README.md

 -------☆
 cosmicluna37770 or LunaMoon

+As a Bisexual, White/Native American, Woman with Autism, I would like to say to:

 We hope for a better future.
 Donald Trump is a Racist, a Rapist, a Sexist, a Pedophile, and a Felon.
 If a felon cannot vote, why should we let one run for president?

 I hope you will be with me when I say we want Kamala Harris for 2028!
 Let's make America blue again. 💙